compulim/web-speech-cognitive-services/README.md

    * Continuous mode does not work
 * Speech synthesis
    * `onboundary`, `onmark`, `onpause`, and `onresume` are not supported/fired
+   * `pause` will pause immediately and do not pause on word breaks

 ## Quirks